Save the date for Communication Week, March 25 - 29, 2019!

-Over the years, the Scripps College of Communication has hosted such notable professionals as Rev. Jesse Jackson (1998), Peter Arnett (1992), Roger Ailes (1989), Ted Turner and Hugh Downs (1982).
-In 2006, events were no longer held during a concentrated five-day period, but spread throughout Ohio University's ten-week spring quarter.
-This year marks the return of Communication Week.
+Over the years, the Scripps College has hosted such notable professionals as Rev. Jesse Jackson (1998), Peter Arnett (1992), Ted Turner and Hugh Downs (1982).
+After 37 years of annual Communication Week activities, in 2006, events were no longer held during a concentrated five-day period, but spread throughout Ohio University's ten-week spring quarter.
+In 2013, Communication Week was reinstated to celebrate the college and its alumni